ChloeLiang/VSCodeVim-workshop/doc/01-motion.md

 > `word`: A sequence of letters, digits and underscores, or a sequence of
 > other non-blank characters, separated with white space.
 An empty line is
 > also considered to be a word.
->
-> `WORD`: A sequence of non-blank characters, separated with white space.

 - `w`: (word) Move to the beginning of the next word.